Political positions of JD Vance: Economic policy

 Vance delivers remarks about globalization at the American Dynamism Summit; March 18, 2025.

 Vance's economic views have been described as "economic populism" and sometimes "economic nationalism".
 This view has elements of protectionism, particularly with regard to re-shoring of American industry, especially manufacturing, and protecting American jobs more generally.
 Vance has also expressed openness to a weaker U.S. dollar as a reserve currency, in order for American exports to be more competitive with other markets.
 His economic views are considered unorthodox in the Republican Party.
 He supports tariffs and antitrust policy.
 His open support for striking auto workers, in particular, surprised many in the party.
 While Vance has indicated opposition to tax increases overall, he supports increases for certain taxes on university endowments, corporate mergers, and large multinationals.
 He supports increasing the minimum wage and is highly skeptical of the economic and social contributions of large corporations.

 Vance has expressed concern that large tech companies have too much influence in politics and the flow of information and has called to "break up" Google, as well as implying he believes Meta should be split up.
 He has said that Federal Trade Commission (FTC) chair Lina Khan is "doing a pretty good job", citing her antitrust enforcement against tech firms.
 Vance and Senator Sheldon Whitehouse introduced the Stop Subsidizing Giant Mergers Act, which would end tax-free treatment for corporate mergers and acquisitions of companies above a certain threshold.

 In September 2024, Vance visited a Reading, Pennsylvania supermarket, where he complained that "a dozen eggs will cost you around $4" and blamed Kamala Harris for it.
-Video of Vance's visit showed that the store's price tag for a dozen eggs was under $3.
+Video of Vance's visit showed that the store's price tag for a dozen eggs was $2.99.

 Vance in May 2025 defended the tariffs in the second Trump administration as necessary to promote "self-reliance" for the American economy, as Vance specifically questioned "American moms and dads", and said: "if your country goes to war and your son or daughter is sent off to fight — would you like to know that the weapons that they have are good American-made stuff, not made by a foreign adversary."